 In addition to the high cost barriers for Queensland women, only three of the private abortion providers in Queensland are situated outside the southeast corner of the state, in Rockhampton, Townsville and Cairns.
 Women in rural and remote areas often face extreme costs and travel distances to get to a provider.

-Children by Choice provides financial assistance for over 350 women a year in order to facilitate their access to a pregnancy termination procedure.
+Children by Choice provides financial assistance for hundreds of women a year in order to facilitate their access to a pregnancy termination procedure.
 Some women still report being unable to pay for the procedure or travel to a clinic, and so are faced with the prospect of continuing with an unplanned and unwanted pregnancy.
 Young women, Aboriginal women, women with disabilities or from non-English-speaking backgrounds, and women who are financially disadvantaged or on low fixed incomes, are among those which find abortion services hardest to access.

 Lack of clear information also impacts on Queensland women’s ability to access a pregnancy termination.